 6. Programmability and dialing in the machine

 Espresso machines, of course, need to be dialed in with your grinder.
 It’s just the nature of the beast.
 The beauty of this machine is the fact you can program it, but it’s both a blessing and a curse.
-You program the machine by starting and stopping a shot, but what it records is the water volume, not the timing.
+You program the machine by starting and stopping a shot, but it records water volume, not timing.
 Water volume is only one variable in the entire espresso shot.
 The coffee mass and grind plus the tamp make the other parts.
-So while the machine is removing one particular variable from the equation for you to consider, consistency falls entirely on your shoulders.
+So while the machine is handling one variable, consistency still falls entirely on your shoulders.